Table of contents

 - How to practice healthy and efficient work habits

-- The best remote work tools for professionals and remote teams
+- The best remote work tools for professionals and remote and distributed teams

 - How to minimize distractions while working from home